beau-malroney/beau-malroney.github.io/docs/pages/resume.md

 </table>

 ### Activites
-Outside of work I enjoy exploring new technologies and leveraging them for side projects and spending time with my children.
-The most recent side projects I have worked on include using a raspberry pi to host a web server (Ruby on Rails), using a breadboard to programmatically turn a light on/off (Python), leveraging public APIs and data for machine learning and creating this website with Jekyll/Github Pages.
+Beyond my professional work, I enjoy exploring new technologies through side projects and spending time with my children.
+Recent projects include:
+- Hosting a web server on a Raspberry Pi using Ruby on Rails.
+- Building an automated lighting system with a breadboard and Python.
+- Leveraging public APIs and data for machine learning applications.
+- Developing a personal website using Jekyll and GitHub Pages.
+These projects allow me to experiment with innovative solutions, deepen my technical expertise, and apply problem-solving in real-world scenarios.